 MGMT 7170 Healthcare Policy and Reform (3) - This elective will benefit students by giving them a foundation of knowledge in three key areas of focus on the United States healthcare system: access to care, cost of care, and quality of care.
 Students will gain an understanding of how the insurance industry, Medicare, and Medicaid evolved into what it is today, their purpose, and their role in the three key areas of the healthcare system.
 Students will also learn about the government's role in healthcare and the history of healthcare reform.
 Finally, students will be able to see how these lessons apply in the real world through a series of guest lectures from hospital administrators, insurance company executives, experienced physicians, and ex-government employees.

-MGMT 7250 Strategic Human Resource Management (3) - Prerequisite: MGMT 6030.
-This course develops an understanding of how human resource management influences organizational success, how human resource strategy should align with the strategic goals of an organization, and the skills that general managers need in order to successfully manage human resources.
+MGMT 7250 Strategic Human Resource Management (3) - This course develops an understanding of how human resource management influences organizational success, how human resource strategy should align with the strategic goals of an organization, and how general managers acquire the skills needed in order to successfully manage human resources.
 This course will draw on economics, psychology, sociology, and legal issues to inform students about recruiting, selecting, training, placing, compensating, and managing employees in order to develop and maintain a highly committed and high performing workforce.
 Students will engage in a variety of exercises and projects which require the application of course material.

 MKTG 6020 Marketing (3) - Successful marketing strategy is predicated on an appreciation of how consumers make decisions in the marketplace.
 This course provides an understanding of traditional, “rational” models of human reasoning.
 It also covers biases and counterintuitive processes that guide everyday judgments and choice.
 The class examines the role of information, emotions, social scripts, and the choice context in driving decisions in the real world.
 The purpose of this course is to inform future managers and consultants of how a thorough knowledge of consumers’ decision processes and resultant judgments and behaviors can be leveraged to build and sustain brand equity.

-TAXN 7280 Research in Taxation (3) - Prerequisite: TAXN 7100.
-Specialized methods of tax research and the use of tax materials are covered in this case course.
+TAXN 7280 Research in Taxation (3) - Specialized methods of tax research and the use of tax materials are covered in this case course.
 Specific sections of the Internal Revenue Code are examined, including income taxation of individuals, estates, corporations, and partnerships.
 Note: Cross-listed with 4LAW 6710.